Safeguarding statement

 • substance misuse including concerns re ‘county lines’ involvement

-• family circumstances presenting challenges for the child including through family member substance misuse, domestic abuse and/or mental or physical health issues
+• family circumstances presenting challenges for a child including through family member substance misuse, domestic abuse and/or mental or physical health issues

 • extra-familial threats: “the vulnerability to abuse or exploitation from outside the family which may arise at school and other educational establishments, from peer groups and more widely from within the wider community and/or online….this can also include harmful effects to the individual identified as vulnerable to extremist ideologies or being drawn into terrorism” (Counter Terrorism and Security Act, 2015).